Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 New functions here are therefore a fresh start for 2022 and are based largely on Microsoft's Win32 API calls and documentation.

-Intended for use in ad-hoc projects for serial data acquisition or transfer.

 Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6.

 Minimal testing only on Windows XP Pro, SP3 with hardware vendor bundled version of Microsoft Word 2002.